-About the AMERICAN ACADEMY of OSTEOPATHY (AAO)
+About the American Academy of Osteopathy (AAO)

-At the annual business meeting, the Academy calls its members to meet and elect officials for the next year; discuss and determine Constitution and Bylaws amendments; present the Academy Award; recertify Component Societies and recognize contributions made to the Academy during the year.
+At the annual business meeting, the Academy calls its members to meet and elect officials for the next year; discuss and determine Constitution and Bylaws amendments; present the AAO Academy Award; recertify component societies and recognize contributions made to the Academy during the year.

-Annual Report of the AAO President
+Annual report of the president

-Annual Report of the Secretary-Treasurer
+Annual report of the president-elect

-Annual Report of the President-elect
+Annual report of the secretary-treasurer

-Annual Report of the Executive Director
+Annual report of the executive director

-The mission of the American Academy of Osteopathy is to teach, advocate, and research the science, art and philosophy of osteopathic medicine, emphasizing the integration of osteopathic principles, practices and manipulative treatment in patient care.
+The mission of the American Academy of Osteopathy is to teach, advocate and research the science, art and philosophy of osteopathic medicine, emphasizing the integration of osteopathic principles, practices and manipulative treatment in patient care.

-2. To evaluate and advance policies which will assure the financial growth and viability of the AAO.
+- To evaluate and advance policies which will assure the financial growth and viability of the AAO.

-3. To develop programs and activities, which foster growth and development of the membership.
+- To develop programs and activities, which foster growth and development of the membership.

-4. To implement policies ensuring optimal structure and function of the AAO's boards and committees.
+- To implement policies ensuring optimal structure and function of the AAO's boards and committees.